A. CPD is usually closely related to revalidation of the practitioner’s right to remain registered and legally engaged in their profession.

 A. The decision to give permission for trainees to work with training patients lies with the Training Committee.
 In order to make its decision it will have to be sure that the trainee is ready to work with patients in psychotherapy.
 It is likely to take a while for the Joint Training Committee to have a good enough picture of you in order to make an informed decision.
 A number of people are consulted in the process of making the decision: your personal tutor, your psychotherapist and the conductor of the experiential group on the course.
 Of course your previous experience will be taken into account but there are no hard and fast rules.

 A. The simple answer is no, CBT is not a significant part of our courses.
 Many people, including us, have serious misgivings about IAPT approach to therapy but we do understand that at present the NHS gives it priority.
 During the clinical training you will be introduced to a range of clinical presentations and alternative psychoanalytic approaches so that we are equipping you to work in a wide range of settings.
+If you are looking for a training in CBT you are advised to look elsewhere.

 Q. Will I have to have AGIP or Arbours supervisors?
 I live out of London and that might make it difficult.